Below are questions commonly asked by current VPA undergraduate students. If you can't find the answer to your question here, please contact us.

-You should fill out a Petition for Transfer Credit form, available in the College of Visual and Performing Arts’ Office of Undergraduate Student Affairs, 200 Crouse College, prior to taking the class.
+You should fill out a Petition for Transfer Credit form, available in the College of Visual and Performing Arts’ Office of Student Success, 200 Crouse College, prior to taking the class.
 Your recorder will determine if the credits are eligible for transfer.

 I took a class at another institution over the summer.
 How do I get the credits transferred to Syracuse University?

-Request that the institution send an official transcript to the Office of Undergraduate Student Affairs, College of Visual and Performing Arts, Syracuse University, 200 Crouse College, Syracuse NY 13244-1010.
+Request that the institution send an official transcript to the Office of Student Success, College of Visual and Performing Arts, Syracuse University, 200 Crouse College, Syracuse NY 13244-1010.

 Any questions or concerns related to a course must be directed to the academic department in which the course is taught.